SrikanthParvathala/Healthcare-orchestration-impact-prototype/README.md

 # Healthcare Orchestration Impact Prototype

 > **Does routing patients to the right AI agent actually move outcomes?**
-> A working analytics prototype that measures the lift from intelligent agent orchestration versus naive random assignment — built in response to Hippocratic AI's shift from single voice agents to coordinated *Agentic Orchestrators*.
+> A working analytics prototype that measures the lift from intelligent agent orchestration versus naive random assignment; built in response to Hippocratic AI's shift from single voice agents to coordinated *Agentic Orchestrators*.

 ---